jakesun113/SWEN90013-2018-GoalModelEditor/DEPLOYMENT_INSTRUCTIONS.md

 * cd into `/GoalModelEditor/BackEnd/`
 * Install node packages by executing `npm install`

+(If you are running the service on the linux system, you need to add a launch flag(running without sandbox) for puppeteer.

+Just go to the GoalModelEditor/BackEnd/node_modules/convert-svg-core/src/Converter.js, and modify the puppeteer.launch caller in line 273 to something like

+"this[_browser] = await puppeteer.launch({args: ['--no-sandbox', '--disable-setuid-sandbox']});")

 ## 2. Import Database

 ## 3. Configure Database Connection